davidhu2000/typescript_crash_course/decorators.md

 ## Class Decorator Parameters

-Class decorators will be invoked with the construction function of the class that has be decoreated.
+Class decorators will be invoked with the construction function of the class that has been decorated.

 ```ts
 function classConstructorDecorator(constructor: Function) {